jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

     }
 }
 ```
-can be replaced into this one:
+The above code can be replaced with the following:
 ```kotlin
 fun checkNumber(x: Int) {
     when {